Donald Trump drags Kari Lake into his latest conspiratorial drama - ExBulletin

 Trump claimed on his Truth Social platform that there were large numbers of voting machines in Republican areas of Arizona that were BROKEN on Election Day, part of a conspiracy theory Lake peddled on Twitter earlier this week, Mediaite noted.

-The claim comes as the Trump-backed Lake did not concede in the state governorship race despite his Democratic opponent Katie Hobbs winning earlier this month.
+The claim comes as the Trump-backed Lake did not concede in the state governorship race despite his Democratic opponent Katie Hobbs’ victory earlier this month.

 Trump, later in office, attempted to sell Lakes’ conspiracy theory to his supporters by bringing the election-denying candidate to the heart of his baseless claim.